lkk688/llm-multimem-agent/docs/gpt_architecture_evolution.md

 ## Modern Architectures

 ### GPT-oss Architecture Analysis
+OpenAI just released their new open-weight LLMs this week: gpt-oss-120b and gpt-oss-20b, their first open-weight models since GPT-2 in 2019.
+This is the first time since GPT-2 that OpenAI has shared a large, fully open-weight model.
+The 20B model can run on a consumer GPU with up to 16 GB of RAM.
+The 120B model can run on a single H100 with 80 GB of RAM or newer hardware.
 #### Model Specifications

 GPT-oss represents the culmination of architectural innovations from 2019-2025, incorporating all major efficiency improvements: